Transfusion-associated circulatory overload (TACO)

 TACO is frequently confused with transfusion-related acute lung injury (TRALI) and it’s possible for these complications to occur concurrently.
 Both may exhibit new onset hypoxaemia and new or worsening bilateral infiltrates on chest X-ray consistent with pulmonary oedema.

-Hypertension is a constant feature in TACO whereas it is infrequent and transient in TRALI.
+Hypertension is a constant feature in TACO whereas it is infrequent in TRALI.

 What to do